 \section{Introduction}

-Duality transformations provide a powerful tool for relating seemingly very different physical systems or very different regimes (thermodynamic phases) of a single system \cite{savit,BAD}.
-Generally, they are highly non-local transformations of the microscopic degrees of freedom, which preserve, in a suitable sense, the locality structure and spectral properties of the original Hamiltonian \cite{DPRL} -- though possibly nothing else.
-A duality can change drastically the symmetries of a system in that, for example, a global symmetry of the original system may be mapped to a boundary symmetry of its dual or, a broken number conservation symmetry may be mapped to a broken translation symmetry \cite{GaussianD}.
-Of all the typical, but not quite defining, features of duality transformations (non-locality, mapping microscopic to topological degrees of freedom, mapping strongly-coupled systems to weakly-coupled dual systems), this phenomenon of \textit{symmetry transmutation} is arguably their most universal feature.
+Duality transformations provide a powerful conceptual framework for relating seemingly very different physical systems or very different regimes (thermodynamic phases) of a single system.
+One paradigmatic example is the duality that relates the properties of the Ising model on the square lattice at low and high temperatures \cite{Wannier}.
+Generally, dualities are transformations of the microscopic degrees of freedom which preserve, in a suitable sense, the locality structure and spectral properties of the original Hamiltonian \cite{savit,DPRL,BAD} -- though possibly nothing else.
+A duality can change drastically the symmetries of a system in that, for example, a global symmetry of the original system may be mapped to a boundary symmetry of its dual or, a broken number-conservation symmetry may be mapped to a broken translation symmetry \cite{GaussianD}.
+Of all the typical, but not quite defining, features of duality transformations (non-locality, mapping microscopic to topological degrees of freedom, or strongly-coupled systems to weakly-coupled ones), this phenomenon of \textit{symmetry transmutation} is arguably their most universal feature.

 In this paper, we show that a large class of number-non-conserving quadratic bosonic Hamiltonians (QBHs) are dual to number-conserving QBHs in a conceptually and practically useful sense: one can always recast and simulate these QBHs, which feature ``pairing'' or ``parametric amplification'', in terms of unitarily equivalent QBHs, which \emph{feature only hopping terms}, by properly adjusting their amplitudes.
 In the process, the total number operator undergoes the transmutation typical of dualities.
 Our dualities are akin to the \emph{Gaussian dualities} connecting free-fermion topological insulators and superconductors \cite{GaussianD,PRB2}.
 The specification of the class of QBHs that admit number-conserving duals is in itself remarkable.
 Unlike free fermions, a QBH can be thermodynamically unstable by failing to be bounded below and/or it can be dynamically unstable by inducing non-periodic, unbounded time evolution of some observables.
 The class of number-non-conserving QBHs that are dual to number-conserving ones is precisely the class of \emph{dynamically stable QBHs}.
 A QBH can show transitions between dynamically stable and unstable regimes as a function of Hamiltonian parameters and, as we showed in \cite{decon}, these transitions are characterized by the breaking of a generalized parity-time ($\mathcal{PT}$) symmetry, with sharp features emerging in the thermodynamic limit.
 Thus, the notion of ``dynamical phase diagram'' is granted for bosons and distinct from the usual notion of thermodynamic phase diagram.
 Our dualities identify number-conserving dual QBHs within the dynamical phase diagrams of number-non-conserving QBHs.